qtile/qtile/docs/manual/ref/widgets.rst

 ~~~~~~~~~~~~~~

 Widget for changing and displaying the current keyboard layout.
-        It requires setxkbmap to be available in the sytem.
+It requires setxkbmap to be available in the system.

     * - key
       - default